ecryptoguru/fusionwave-nft/README.md

 **Tech Stack**

 Our tech stack is centered around utilizing modern and fluid technologies that allow us to build world-class NFT Marketplace that is both feature rich and user-friendly.
-Currently, our tech stack includes Nextjs, React, TailwindCSS, JavaScript, Solidity and we have deployed on Vercel.
+Currently, our tech stack includes Nextjs, React, TailwindCSS, JavaScript, Solidity, Nodejs, Ethersjs and we have deployed on Vercel.